PaulCardoos/Percolation/README.md

 <b>UFPercolation</b> implements the Percolation interface as well and uses a WeightQuickUnionUF (you can find this class <a href="https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/WeightedQuickUnionUF.java.html">here</a>)
 object as the underlying data structure.

 <b>Percolation Stats</b> is an estimation of the percolation threshold using a monte carlo simulation.
-The code makes a UFPercolation object and picks a random row and col
-in between 1 to n and fills cells until the UFPercolation object percolates.
-We go on to repeat this experiment m time while recording the percolation threshold each time.
-At the end of the experiment to code display the mean, standard deviation, high confidence, and low confidence.
+The code makes a UFPercolation object and picks a random row and col in between 1 to n and fills cells until the UFPercolation object percolates.
+We go on to repeat this experiment m times while recording the percolation threshold each time.
+At the end of the experiment the code displays the mean, standard deviation, high confidence, and low confidence.

 ## Visualizer